peekbank/peekbank-data-import/data/weisleder_stl/ReadME.md

 #Weisleder & Fernald 2013 ReadME

+0. TODO: Investigate these things
+(within code): why do some participants have less trials than others? is it out filtering? the spikes at 32 and 36 represent the two age groups that got a different number of trials, but the outliers are a bit puzzeling.

 1. Reference
 Weisleder, A., & Fernald, A. (2013).
 Talking to Children Matters: Early Language Experience Strengthens Processing and Builds Vocabulary.
 Psychological Science, 24(11), 2143–2152. https://doi.org/10.1177/0956797613488145